cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 After the ValidateBasic checks, the `AnteHandler`s are run.
 Technically, they are optional, but in practice, they are very often present to perform signature verification, gas calculation, fee deduction and other core operations related to blockchain transactions.

-A deep copy of the internal state, `checkState`, is made and the defined `AnteHandler` performs limited checks specified for the transaction type.
+A copy of the cached context is provided to the `AnteHandler`, which performs limited checks specified for the transaction type.
 Using a copy allows the AnteHandler to do stateful checks for `Tx` without modifying the last committed state, and revert back to the original if the execution fails.

 For example, the [`auth`](https://github.com/cosmos/cosmos-sdk/tree/master/x/auth/spec) module `AnteHandler` checks and increments sequence numbers, checks signatures and account numbers, and deducts fees from the first signer of the transaction - all state changes are made using the `checkState`.